jelledenhaan/programming_project/PROCESS.md

 # day 3
 Today I have work on my scatterplot, the basics of this scatterplot are almost finished.
 The only thing that needs to be done is the y-axis which is a little bit difficult.
 The scatterplot also needs to be styled nicely.
 The styling of the graphs is a task that I will do this weekend.

+# day 4
+This day I started with my donut chart, I wrote some code but the data was not shown in the donut chart.
+There was some kind of error where my data was undefined.
+The donut chart is not finished yet but the basics of the code are already there.

+# day 5
+I continued with the donut chart and finally I managed to figure out what the problem with my data was.
+The donut chart can now be seen on the website.The style of the donut chart is far from finished and the lay out could be better.
+As I already said before, this weekend I will try to focus on the style of the graphs.